-Dr. David K. Naugle is chair and professor of philosophy at Dallas Baptist University where he has worked for twenty years in both administrative and academic capacities.
-He earned a Th.D. in systematic theology, and a Ph.D. in humanities with concentrations in philosophy and English literature.
+Dr. David K. Naugle is chair and professor of philosophy at Dallas Baptist University where he has worked for twenty-four years in both administrative and academic capacities.
+He has two doctorates.
+He earned a Th.D. in systematic theology and a Ph.D. in humanities with concentrations in philosophy and English literature.

-He is also the director of the Paideia College Society (formerly the Pew College Society), an academic organization now internally funded by DBU.
-Overall, the PCS seeks to deepen the undergraduate students educational experience through a vision of Christian humanism and classical liberal education in this context.
+He is also the director of the Paideia College Society (formerly the Pew College Society), an academic organization now internally funded by DBU and supported by generous donors.
+Overall, the PCS seeks to deepen the undergraduate students' educational experience through a vision of Christian humanism and classical liberal education in this context.

 The PCS sponsors a variety of extra-curricular activities including "books and coffee" nights, a fall study retreat, special lectures, social events, movie nights, and an annual spring student conference.
 It also encourages Paideia Students to pursue graduate studies at top tier universities in order to further their preparation for future roles and responsibilities.
 The overall goal is the Christian transformation of students into their full humanity as the image of God according to the model in Christ by the Holy Spirit.
 Through them, the PCS seeks a reformation of the Church and the renewal of various aspects of cultural life into which God has placed these students providentially by calling.

-Dr. Naugle also established and directs a weekly lecture series at Dallas Baptist University called the “Friday Symposium.”
-This lecture series features presentations by DBU faculty, gifted undergraduate and graduate students, and off-campus speakers on a broad range of scholarly topics.
-He also established and occasionally teaches a “Summer Institute for Christian Scholarship,” a ten-week faculty development program for Dallas Baptist University professors.
+Dr. Naugle also established and directs a weekly lecture series at Dallas Baptist University called the "Friday Symposium" which has been ongoing now for some sixteen years.
+This lecture series features presentations by DBU faculty, gifted undergraduate and graduate students, and off-campus speakers on a broad range of scholarly topics, especially at the interface of faith and culture.
+He also established and occasionally teaches a "Summer Institute for Christian Scholarship," a ten-week faculty development program for Dallas Baptist University professors.
 He organized and leads a reading and discussion group on campus for DBU faculty called "The Outrageous Christian Scholars Society."
 This group meets several times each semester to foster collegiality and enhance vision for the work of Christian higher education.

-Dr. Naugle is an avid golfer, gardener, guitarist and drummer.
-He and his wife Deemie, who is the Associate Provost at DBU, and their dog "Kuyper" live in Duncanville, Texas, a Dallas suburb.
-Daughter Courtney, a DBU alumna, works for KSCS, 96.3 radio station as a promotions coordinator.
+In addition to writing and teaching, Dr. Naugle is an avid golfer, gardener, guitarist and drummer.
+He and his wife, Deemie, who is the Associate Provost at DBU, and their dog "Kuyper" live in Duncanville, Texas, a Dallas suburb.
+Daughter Courtney, a DBU alumna, formerly worked for KSCS, 96.3 radio station as promotions coordinator, but now works for DBU in their institutional marketing division.

 Dr. Naugle's home address is: